Chodová Planá: Sport

 The town has a sports club, TJ Slavoj Chodová Planá.

 Sights

 The Church of Saint John the Baptist replaced the old one destroyed by the fire.
-It was built in the Baroque style between 1748 and 1754.
+It was built in the Baroque style in 1748–1754.

 The Old Castle in Chodová Planá from 1734 was rebuilt into the cultural house.
 The New Castle was built in 1906.
 It includes a spacious park.

 In the brewery, there is a small brewery museum.